8street/Bedlam/README.md

-# Bedlam 1996 game
+# Bedlam

 [![Lines of Code](https://tokei.rs/b1/github/8street/Bedlam?category=code)](https://github.com/XAMPPRocky/tokei)

-Source code for Bedlam 1996 executable file.
+Source code for Bedlam (1996 year) executable file.
 To preserve the cultural heritage.
-Working on modern Windows (with compatibility mode).
+Working on modern Windows.

 This repository does not contain any original game resources.

 # Project State

 The sources can be compiled and fully playable.
 Rare crashes are possible.

+# List of changes

+* Port to SDL (working on Windows)
+* Add various screen resolutions (game selects a resolution close up to your monitor resolution.
+From 480p to 1440p)
+* Fix some bugs

 # Contributing